stac-api-extensions/filter/README.md

 This uses the same queryables as Example 3.

-The only temporal operator required is `T_INTERSECTS`.
+The only temporal function required is `T_INTERSECTS`.
 This is effectively that the datetime or interval operands have any overlap between them.

 #### Example 6: T_INTERSECTS cql2-text (GET)